Page Table of Contents

 with resources and support while ensuring your privacy.

-Attendance is not required, yet
+Attendance is not required at lecture, yet

 regular attendance is important to your success in

 this class.
 A student who misses class is responsible for

 finding out what was discussed and learning the material that

 was covered on that day.
 The teaching team is not responsible for